niplav/site/daygame_log.md

 ============

 <!--Keeping track of ones own performance is usually useful for
-improvement<!--TODO: find source!-->.
-Many people who do pick-up, especially daygame<!--TODO: links for those two-->, maintain spreadsheets and write field reports.
+improvement<!--TODO: find source!-->Many people who do pick-up, especially daygame<!--TODO: links for those two-->, maintain spreadsheets and write field reports.
 This is my personal instance of such a track record.-->

 <!--Sessions are usually warm-up (collecting data for other projects,
 asking for directions, compliments, directly asking men for their phone